sv3nd/sv3nd.github.io/content/05a-commented-kafka-config.md

 ```

 The Kafka consumer refreshes its knowledge of the metadata describing a topic at fixed interval, as defined below.
-Little known fact: if your consomer start consuming from a topic _before you create it_ (it's not going to consumme much, is it?), maybe because some consuming client got deployed a bit too early, it will block, that retry discovering the location of the relevant partition after that period as well.
+Little known fact: if your consomer start consuming from a topic _before you create it_ (it's not going to consumme much, is it?), maybe because some consuming client got deployed a bit too early, it will block, then retry discovering the location of the relevant partition after that period as well.

 ```